phntxx/dashboard/README.md

 The Docker image is built on top of [this image](https://github.com/ratisbona-coding/nginx-cloudflare-cache), as it's based on Nginx and also provides functionality to purge the Cloudflare cache every time the container restarts (though this functionality is entirely optional).

+The Docker image is available on both [DockerHub](docker) and the GitHub Container Repository (GHCR, see "packages").

 1. Using the Docker CLI:

 ```sh